-Two cheetahs moved from Kuno National Park to Gandhi Sagar sanctuary
+Two cheetahs moved from Kuno National Park to Gandhi Sagar sanctuary 300 km away

 Located about 300 km from Kuno, the sanctuary has been earmarked as an important link for long-term conservation of cheetahs.